CaptainJiNX/vscode-kickass-c64/README.md

 ## Known Issues

 - Lots of missing features, but it seems to be working on OSX and Windows 10 now at least.
+- Language server has no support for KickAss 3.x (only 4.x and 5.x).

 ## How to contribute